PeideAmonNg/CRM/README.md

 In another terminal inside /server, set env variable `PORT` to `8000` and run `npm start`.

-Access web application at `localhost:3000` in the browser.
+Access the web application at `localhost:3000`

+# Run Tests

+Unit tests of the API endpoints have been written using Jest and mockingoose.

+In a terminal inside /server, run `npm test`.